Scene units control model scale, light intensity, color density, and texture mapping.

 Keep Scene Size

-Applies the proper unit-conversion multiplier to your model and the KeyShot environment.
-When you convert scene units, say from centimeter to millimeter, you are telling KeyShot to make your 1 centimeter model into a 10 millimeter model.
+Applies the proper unit-conversion multiplier to your model and the KeyShot Studio environment.
+When you convert scene units, say from centimeter to millimeter, you are telling KeyShot Studio to make your 1 centimeter model into a 10 millimeter model.
 Yes, mathematically they are both equivalent to each other.
-However, in KeyShot your model will occupy ten times as much space as it did before.
+However, in KeyShot Studio your model will occupy ten times as much space as it did before.
 Use this option when you wish to correct model size, light intensity, color density in glass, or your camera distance slider.

 Scale Scene